Cyfrin/safe-hash-rs/README.md

-# Local Safe Tx Verifier
+# safe-hash - Verify Safe Wallet Transactions and Messages

 > [!CAUTION]
 > It is under development and is not fully tested.
 Please do not use it in production environments.